Josh's Website

 A nice thing about having a single webpage and using the radio buttons is that the website is extremely responsive as there are no HTTP requests between page switches since we have all the 'pages' all the time.
 This could cause problems in the future if there were a lot of pages and the website became very large.
 However, this would only affect the initial page load and once loaded you would have a quick and snappy website.
 There are many websites outhere that have multi-megabyte pages as they load in all the image, scripts, and styles yet they remain responsive so I am confident this website would as well.

 A problem with this is that if we add a page we need to make changes to the CSS to add the new rule for which page to show and hide.
-This can be solved by tempalting the CSS when generating the website or it will be solved as a side effect of what we do in the next section.
+This can be solved by templating the CSS when generating the website or it will be solved as a side effect of what we do in the next section.

 Having usable URLs